Network of Women in Security (NZNWS) Code of Conduct

 - Volunteers – NZNWS Volunteers

-- Participants – NZNWS participants or guest
+- NZNWS Participants – NZNWS participants or guests to NZNWS events

 The NZNWS commitment is to honour Te Tiriti o Waitangi as an organisation operating in Aotearoa, New Zealand.
 The NZNWS work as an organisation to fulfil our commitment, responsibilities and obligations to Te Tiriti o Waitangi.